Agricultural-Robotics-Bonn/reproj_rnn/README.md

   - Reduce `dataloader/sequencing/num_frames` to use shorter frame sequences
   - Set `/trainer/precision` to 16

-This would likely give you different results from the ones reported in the paper but, you'll be able to train the model on you own.
+This would likely give you different results from the ones reported in the paper but you'll be able to train the model on you own.

 <!-- ### Prepare your own dataset -->
 <!-- One easy way to  -->